• facebook

 4. Go to the Common Attachments Type Filter and set it as ON.
 Make selections from the available list or add/remove file types as per your wisdom; then finally click on Save to save this setting.save this setting

-To safeguard valuable emails from ransomware attacks, users can create a mail transport rule and configure settings and conditions for handling suspicious emails as follows.
+To save the precious emails from the undesirable ransomware attacks, users can create a mail transport rule and apply settings and conditions over the suspicious emails like this.

 1. Open the Exchange Admin Center from the Admin Centers category in the Microsoft 365 Admin Center.